 Rains benefited greatly from playing the best written part in the movie — Rains simply steals the film.
 He is matched scene-for-scene by Davis.
 Henried, unfortunately, is overshadowed by his dynamic co-stars.

 Deception was shot by Ernie Haller (Jezebel and All This, and Heaven Too) in gorgeous chiaroscuro fashion.
 The super-chic sets are by celebrated production designer Anton Grot (Juarez and The Private Lives of Elizabeth and Essex).
-The fantastic score, by Erich Wolfgang Korngold (The Adventures of Robin Hood and King’s Row), is the icing on the cake.
+The fantastic score, by Erich Wolfgang Korngold (The Adventures of Robin Hood), is the icing on the cake.

 Conclusions & Final Thoughts: